Greater Cleveland Conference

-The Greater Cleveland Conference is an OHSAA league that began in the 2015–2016 school year.
+The Greater Cleveland Conference is an active OHSAA athletic league that originally existed from 1950 to 1998, then re-formed (including two prior members, Mentor and Euclid) to begin play in the 2015–2016 school year.

-Member Schools
+Current Member Schools

-This group of schools uses the name "Greater Cleveland Conference" as Mentor retained the rights to the name from their previous tenure in the GCC.
-The initial seven members left the Northeast Ohio Conference (NOC) while Euclid came over from the Lake Erie League.
+This second collection of schools was able to use the name "Greater Cleveland Conference" from the defunct league because Mentor retained the rights to the name from its previous tenure in the GCC.
+All of the initial members of the reformed league but one left the Northeast Ohio Conference to join, while Euclid came over from the Lake Erie League.
+As noted under "History", three schools have left the GCC since its reformation, while two have joined (including one that rejoined after leaving).